 I guess I shouldn’t have been surprised.
 Synergis Software has been building the Adept package for over twenty years and so prides itself on incorporating customer feedback into new releases.
 “Every design change is made with input from customers.”
 Chris explained.
 “The transmittal document generator was created as a custom add-on for a customer.
 They liked it, other customers wanted it, and so it became an optional add-on to Adept.
 Everyone purchased it, so now we’ve rolled it in to every copy of Adept.”

 I was impressed by how Synergis has taken a tedious, time-consuming task and turned it into a quick, streamlined process.
 The workflow integration makes it seamless; it not only double-checks drawings for technical accuracy, but includes non-designers like intellectual property managers as part of the communication process.

-After experiencing the ease of use and power that Adept brings to document management software, and particularly the power of the transmittal document generator to automate and track communications, it strikes me that for an engineering or design firm to not use a comprehensive document management system makes about as much sense as for a bank to not use a comprehensive accounting system.
+After experiencing the ease of use and power that Adept brings to document management software, and particularly the power of the transmittal document generator to automate and track communications, it strikes me that for an engineering or design firm to not use a comprehensive document management system makes about as much sense as for a bank to not use a

 The file viewer, and the options available for sending documents to partners, are extensive and easy to use, and the file tracking, markup process and version tracking is one of the core strengths that has made Adept so successful.